 Currently reading The Argumentative Indian.
 Every South Asian or South Asian connoisseur has to read this book some time.
-Amartya Sen describes the intricacies of this area so well.@8 months ago
+Amartya Sen describes the intricacies of this area so well.@1 year ago

 If you think a woman in a tan vinyl bra and underwear, grabbing her crotch and grinding up on a dance partner is raunchy, trashy, and offensive but you don’t think her dance partner is raunchy, trashy, or offensive as he sings a song about “blurred” lines of consent and propagating rape culture, then you may want to reevaluate your acceptance of double standards and your belief in stereotypes about how men vs. women “should” and are “allowed” to behave.

 The bigger issue with Miley Cyrus is her complete obliviousness to the differences in public reaction when it comes to herself versus black people.
 When Miley Cyrus plays at ratchet, we get three reactions: fangirls/fangays spooing all over themselves telling the internet how much they love her, non-fans giving deep eyerolls and moving on to the next, and middle-aged white people making vague statements about how they’re “concerned” about her state of mind.
 The reaction she does not get is that if she were shot by a neighborhood watchman, then she deserved it because she flips the bird and does drugs and glamorizes hoodrat behavior.